syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-2-x.md

     npm -v

 {% endhighlight %}

+* Open the global.json file.
+Remove the content in that file and include the installed dotnet *2.x* version as depicted in the following code.

+{% highlight text %}

+    {
+        "sdk": {
+            "version": "2.1.4"
+        }
+    }

+{% endhighlight %}

 * Type the following command in the terminal window to create **package.json** file in your application. **package.json** will contain the project dependency packages and its version information.